-Explore Alliance Events: Second Annual David H. Levy Arizona Dark Sky Star Party and Birding Event
+Explore Alliance Events: Second Annual David H. Levy Arizona Dark Sky Star Party and Astrophotography Workshops

-Second Annual David H. Levy Arizona Dark Sky Star Party and Birding Event at Kartchner Caverns State Park
+To Be Rescheduled in September 2022: Second Annual David H. Levy Arizona Dark Sky Star Party and Astrophotography Workshops at Kartchner Caverns State Park

 "What a blast!
 I’ve had so much fun exploring and sharing my passion for astronomy with all who attended the Arizona Dark Sky Star Party.
 It’s been an honor and a privilege to meet so many influential people in the world of astronomy.
 I’m already looking forward to next year!”